hctomkins/caffe-gui-tool/README.md

 This a node based tool for creating caffe networks.
 It works inside the graphics application 'blender' as a plugin.
 The reason for this is blender's highly stable, and universally compatible node editor.
 ## Important (Current users)

-* The latest commits add a huge number of features, and bundle the application into one single extension for blender.
-You will need to disable/remove all the old CGT addons, and then install the latest version **a slightly different way to before**
+The latest commits add a huge number of features, and bundle the application into one single extension for blender.
+Pretty much everything has changed.
+If you haven't already done so, make sure you remove any old copies and then install the new version with the instructions on the wiki.
+You only have to do this once, and from then on you can update with a git-pull.

-* These Commits also MASSIVELY change how the addon is used.
-No more spacebar --> create solution.
-Make sure you read the [**Wiki**](http://bit.ly/1HCES6r)!
-On the plus side - CGT now has .prototxt import features, and asyncronous network training/plotting.
-Everything has also been hugely refactored for clarity.
-* Huge changes such as the recent commits mean bugs will slip through.
-Please feel free to report any in the issues manager and I will try and patch them same-day.
+The way everything works has also changed a lot.
+Make sure you read the wiki for all the new features.
 ## [**Installation and usage instructions on the wiki**](http://bit.ly/1HCES6r)

 ## Useful features: